Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 To delete a Webhook:

-1. Click the Webhook section in the left pane.
+1. Click the Webhooks section in the left pane.

 2. Hover over the webhook name, click the action menu, and select Delete.